 Before discussing the transportation of marijuana, it's important to understand the difference between the legalization and decriminalization of the drug.
 Legalizing something means that those who follow the rules related to the product, won't be arrested, ticketed, or convicted for using that product.
 For example, since marijuana was legalized in Colorado in 2012, people can legally use pot as long as they use it in compliance with the rules surrounding its use (i.e. you must be at least 21 years old to use marijuana).

-Decriminalization, on the other hand, occurs when a state amends or repeals its laws to make certain acts still criminal, but no longer subject to prosecution.
+Decriminalization, on the other hand, occurs when a state amends or repeals its laws to make certain acts no longer subject to prosecution.
 California, for example, has a decriminalization statute for possession of small amounts of marijuana.
-Under the California statute, if a person is caught with a small amount of pot, he or she will only be guilty of an infraction and will have to pay a fine, but will not face other criminal consequences such as prosecution or jail time.
+In Illinois, for example, if a person is caught with a small amount of pot, he or she will only be guilty of an civil violation and will have to pay a fine, but will not face other criminal consequences such as prosecution or jail time.

 Transporting Marijuana: State Laws